 It is important to know that globally, twenty stock exchanges have already committed to producing a guidance for listed companies on ESG disclosures as part of the Sustainable Stock Exchanges Initiative (SSE).
 This required all stock exchanges that are members of the SSE and the World Federation of Exchanges (WFE) to provide listed companies with guidance on sustainability reporting by the end of 2016.
 SGX has supported this initiative like many others and sees the introduction of these “Comply or Explain” guidelines for companies listed on their exchange, as a necessary step towards ESG and sustainability reporting so that companies can improve their communication with investors, analysts and stakeholders.

 Getting non-financial information about a company has been difficult for investors.
 The main aim of these requirements is to provide a more complete profile of a company for investors and stakeholders.
-If your company wants to embark on your sustainability reporting journey, you may find Paia’s SME Toolkit that we are rolling out to simplify the reporting process specifically for SMEs.
+If your company wants to embark on your sustainability reporting journey, you may find Paia’s Sustainability Reporting Toolkit that we are rolling out to simplify the reporting process specifically for SMEs.
 This Toolkit provides SMEs with the necessary tools to produce a sustainability report in line with SGX’s requirements.

 Paia is also rolling out training sessions and workshops catered to companies wishing to produce quality sustainability reports.
 For more details, please visit our Training page